finos/open-source-readiness/docs/bok/Activities/Level-2/Supply-Chain-Security.md

   **See:**

-    - [The MITRE ATT&CK](https://attack.mitre.org) aims to be a knowledge base of all the tactics used in such supply chain attacks.
+    - [The MITRE ATT&CK](https://attack.mitre.org) aims to be a knowledge base of all the tactics, techniques, and procedures (TTPs) used by attackers in cyberattacks.

 ### Examples of Common Supply Chain Attacks